aryankanwar/pharmacy_integration/readme.md

 | :-------------- | :--------------------------------------- |
 | `start`         | Starts a development instance of the app |
 | `test`          | Runs a unit test and generate coverage report for app using jest |

+## Design decision and Requests
+Pdf uploaded in public folder along with curl commands for requests